KhaledM0hamed/Backend-Developer/intro.md

 >Each message that is transmitted must contain a `MAC`, which is calculated using the symmetric key, packet sequence number, and the message contents.
 It is sent outside the symmetrically encrypted data as the concluding section of the communication packet.

+---

+## 1.3 HTTP/HTTPS
+<h4><strong>What is HTTP?</strong></h4>

+> HTTP stands for `Hypertext Transfer Protocol`.
+When you enter `http://` in your address bar in front of the domain, it tells the browser to connect over HTTP.
+HTTP uses TCP (Transmission Control Protocol), generally over port 80, to send and receive data packets over the web.
+To put it simply it is a protocol that's used by a client and server which allows you to communicate with other websites.
+The client sends a request message to an HTTP server (after the TCP handshake) which hosts a website, the server then replies with the response message.
+The response message contains completion status information, such as `HTTP/1.1 200 OK`.

+<h4><strong>What is HTTPS?</strong></h4>

+> HTTPS stands for `Hypertext Transfer Protocol Secure` (also referred to as HTTP over TLS or HTTP over SSL(Secure Sockets Layer)).
+When you enter `https://` in your address bar in front of the domain, it tells the browser to connect over HTTPS.
+Generally sites running over HTTPS will have a redirect in place so even if you type in `http://` it will redirect to deliver over a secured connection.
+HTTPS also uses TCP (Transmission Control Protocol) to send and receive data packets, but it does so over port 443, within a connection encrypted by Transport Layer Security (TLS).

+<h3 align='center'><strong>What is the difference between HTTP and HTTPS?</strong></h3>

+1. HTTP URL in your browser's address bar is `http://` and the HTTPS URL is `https://`.
+2. HTTP is unsecured while HTTPS is secured.
+3. HTTP sends data over port `80` while HTTPS uses port `443`.
+4. HTTP operates at `application layer`, while HTTPS operates at `transport layer`.
+5. No `SSL` certificates are required for `HTTP`, with `HTTPS` it is required that you have an `SSL` certificate and it is signed by a `CA`.
+6. HTTP doesn't require domain validation, where as HTTPS requires at least domain validation and certain certificates even require legal document validation.
+7. No encryption in `HTTP`, with `HTTPS` the data is encrypted before sending.